Well foam: what you need to know about this sealing material

 It is resistant to splashwater

 This means that it can withstand water for a certain amount of time, even splashwater is no problem; however, regular exposure to pressurised water will lead to penetration of the cell chambers of the foam.

-The water-repellent effect of well foam does not come from its chemical properties, but from the physical pressure of the stacking rings.
+The water-repellent effect of well foam does not only come from its chemical properties, but from the physical pressure of the stacking rings.

 Apply the foam as evenly as possible into the joint that needs to be sealed or onto the shaft ring.
 After applying the foam, the well foam will continue to swell slightly.

 The next shaft ring should be positioned within a few minutes.
-The general rule here is: the fresher the PU foam, the better!
+The general rule here is: the quicker the ring is placed on the fresh foam, the better!

 Depending on the product used, the well foam needs to harden for a period of 6 to 20 hours until it is completely watertight and fully durable.
 It continues to expand during this time.
 It also fills out all hollow spaces and leaks.
 After this, the foam retains its form and does not change in volume.

-Tip: Observe the processing temperature
+Ensure that the processing temperature is correct

 The correct temperature is also important when working with PU foam.
 The PU foam should have a temperature of between 5 and 35 °C on the adhesion surface.

-The PU foam can itself may have a temperature of between 5 and 25 °C. If the can becomes to warm or too cold, it can be brought to the optimum operating temperature of approx. 15 °C gradually by placing it into cold or warm water.
+The PU foam can itself may have a temperature of between 5 and 25 °C. If the can becomes to warm or too cold, it can be brought to the optimum operating temperature of approx. 15 – 25 °C gradually by placing it into cold or warm water.